If you would like to fly an aircraft for work, you need a commercial pilot licence (CPL).

 To keep your licence active, you will do:

-To fly in a multi-crew operation, you must also do approved training in multi-crew cooperation.
+To conduct a flight that requires 2 pilots, you must also complete approved training in multi-crew cooperation.
 You don't have to do this if you took part in multi-crew operations before 1 September 2015.

 Theory and the exams for commercial pilot licences